isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-07-post-from-britannia-to-the-nco-club.md

 #### **Notes**

-The history of the SVC was featured in the article “Beach Road Camp and the Singapore Volunteer Corps”, which appeared in Vol 12, Issue 2 (July–October 2016) of BiblioAsia magazine.
+[^1]:The history of the SVC was featured in the article “Beach Road Camp and the Singapore Volunteer Corps”, which appeared in Vol 12, Issue 2 (July–October 2016) of BiblioAsia magazine.
-Yue, R. (1952, December 17).
+[^2]:Yue, R. (1952, December 17).
 Million dollar club house to open today.
 The Singapore Free Press, p.
 1; Yue, R. (1952, December 17).
 It’s one of the nicest clubs in the East.
 The Singapore Free Press, p.
 2. Retrieved from NewspaperSG.
-Britannia Club for public use.
+[^3]:Britannia Club for public use.
 (1973, April 28).
 New Nation, p.
 6; HDB to give reservists preference.
 (1974, March 18).
 The Straits Times, p.
 17. Retrieved from NewspaperSG.
-Yue, R. (1952, December 17).
+[^4]:Yue, R. (1952, December 17).
 Million dollar club house to open today.
 The Singapore Free Press, p.
 1; Yue, R. (1952, December 17).
 It’s one of the nicest clubs in the East.
 The Singapore Free Press, p.
 2. Retrieved from NewspaperSG.
-Shackle Club opened.
+[^5]:Shackle Club opened.
 (1947, July 3).
 The Straits Times, p.
 7; New centre for troops: Work starts on new Forces club.
 (1951, July 10).
 The Straits Times, p.
 7. Retrieved from NewspaperSG.
-Nuffield pool may be ready in June.
+[^6]:Nuffield pool may be ready in June.
 (1951, April 6).
 The Straits Times, p.
 4; ‘A boon’ to the forces.
 (1951, December 20).
 The Straits Times, p.
 6. Retrieved from NewspaperSG.
-Yue, R. (1952, December 17).
+[^7]:Yue, R. (1952, December 17).
 It’s one of the nicest clubs in the East.
 The Singapore Free Press, p.
 2. Retrieved from NewspaperSG.
-Beauty show for the troops.
+[^8]:Beauty show for the troops.
 (1953, May 16).
 The Straits Times, p.
 4. Retrieved from NewspaperSG.
-Interview with Carol Traynor.
+[^9]:Interview with Carol Traynor.
-Interview with John Harper.
+[^10]:Interview with John Harper.
-Forces look for a pin-up girl.
+[^11]:Forces look for a pin-up girl.
 (1956, February 20).
 The Straits Times, p.
 7. Retrieved from NewspaperSG.
-The Commons defence debate: The decision to pull out is final.
+[^12]:The Commons defence debate: The decision to pull out is final.
 (1967, July 29).
 The Straits Times, p.
 6; All out by 1971.
 (1968, January 17).
 The Straits Times, p.
 1; Campbell, W. (1971, October 30).
 Pull-out.
 The Straits Times, p.
 14. Retrieved from NewspaperSG.
-The Naval Base – big town with a civilian future.
+[^13]:The Naval Base – big town with a civilian future.
 (1968, July 8).
 The Straits Times, p.
 10. Retrieved from NewspaperSG.
-Future of closed down Britannia Club being discussed.
+[^14]:Future of closed down Britannia Club being discussed.
 (1971, October 29).
 The Straits Times, p.
 10. Retrieved from NewspaperSG.
-Chin, U.W., &amp; Yeo, J. (Eds.).
+[^15]:Chin, U.W., &amp; Yeo, J. (Eds.).
 (2015).
 The Chevrons celebrates: Our journey, our vision.
 Singapore, p.
 9. Retrieved from The Chevrons website.
-HDB to give reservists preference.
-(1974, March 18).
-The Straits Times, p.
+[^16]:HDB to give reservists preference.
+(1974, March 18). *The Straits Times*, p.
 17. Retrieved from NewspaperSG.
-Interview with Aloysius Lim.
+[^17]:Interview with Aloysius Lim.
-Chin &amp; Yeo, 2015, pp. 12, 14.
+[^18]:Chin &amp; Yeo, 2015, pp. 12, 14.
-Chin &amp; Yeo, 2015, pp. 11, 13.
+[^19]:Chin &amp; Yeo, 2015, pp. 11, 13.
-Chin &amp; Yeo, 2015, p.
+[^20]:Chin &amp; Yeo, 2015, p.
 15; The SAF Warrant Officers and Specialists Club.
 (2002).
 The Chevrons: Forging closer ties (p.
 7.).
 Singapore: Author, Call no.: RSING 355.346095957 CHE
-Yap, E., (1996, April 14).
+[^21]:Yap, E., (1996, April 14).
 Not quite the Golden Mile but there’s hope.
 The Straits Times, p.
 3. Retrieved from NewspaperSG.
-Chin &amp; Yeo, 2015, pp. 18, 20; DPM Tan stresses need to maintain harmony.
+[^22]:Chin &amp; Yeo, 2015, pp. 18, 20; DPM Tan stresses need to maintain harmony.
 (2002, February 9).
 The Straits Times, p.
 5. Retrieved from NewspaperSG.
-Cheang, C. (1973, December 21).
+[^23]:Cheang, C. (1973, December 21).
 Joint effort food firm to curb inflation… The Straits Times, p.
 11. Retrieved from NewspaperSG.
-Super-mart opens its doors to govt staff.
+[^24]:Super-mart opens its doors to govt staff.
 (1974, July 29).
 The Straits Times, p.
 13; From humble army stores to award-winner.
 (1996, April 27).
 The Straits Times, p.
 2. Retrieved from NewspaperSG.
-From humble army stores to award-winner.
+[^25]:From humble army stores to award-winner.
 (1996, April 27).
 The Straits Times, p.
 2. Retrieved from NewspaperSG.
-Interview with Richard Chung.
+[^26]:Interview with Richard Chung.
-Civilians make full use of SAFE.
+[^27]:Civilians make full use of SAFE.
 (1974, July 31).
 New Nation, p.
 2; From humble army stores to award-winner.
 (1996, April 27).
 The Straits Times, p.
 2. Retrieved from NewspaperSG.
-From humble army stores to award-winner.
-(1996, April 27).
-The Straits Times, p.
+[^28]:From humble army stores to award-winner.
+(1996, April 27). *The Straits Times*, p.
 2. Retrieved from NewspaperSG.